 Nothing says summer is here like Memorial Day weekend and a great burger.
 It is the mental bookend that represents the official shift into all things warm-weather related.
 With the promise of longer days, outdoor fun, and a mild sunburn, it is that time of year that brings on the nostalgia of youth and makes everyone happy.
-From bike rides to building sandcastles, the season encourages you to be outside—even if you need to be six feet apart.
+From bike rides to building sandcastles, the season encourages you to be outside—even if you still need to be six feet apart.

 Memorial Day was originally called “Decoration Day” as traditionally the graves of fallen soldiers were adorned with flowers, flags, and more to honor our troops.